Free standard delivery on all orders over $55

 supremacy.

 Saeng’s airLift™ edging and trim are low-profile motorcycle wind deflectors.
-They use advanced technology to create micro-eddies, also called Micro-Swirls™.
+They utilize advanced technology to create micro-eddies, also known as Micro-Swirls.
 These eddies act as air bearings.
-They separate the back flow from the main air stream, creating a quiet and smooth air pocket.
+They separate the backflow from the main air stream, creating a quiet and smooth air pocket.

 battle-plan